yt-project/unyt/paper/paper.md

 NJG would like to thank Brandon Carswell and Alex Farthing of the NCSA IT staff for providing a laptop with Linux installed for the performance benchmark.
-This work was supported by NSF grant OAC-1663914 (NJG, MJT), by the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4561 to MT and by NASA through Einstein Postdoctoral Fellowship grant number PF7-180166 awarded by the Chandra X-ray Center, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060 (ALR).
+This work was supported by NSF grant OAC-1663914 (NJG, MJT), by the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4561 (MJT) and by NASA through Einstein Postdoctoral Fellowship grant number PF7-180166 awarded by the Chandra X-ray Center, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060 (ALR).